ItzaMi/notion-api-javascript-quiz/README.md

 ## Running the app

-If you would like to run this project, you'll need to create a `.env` file in the root directory and inside you should had your `NotionAPI key` and your `Database ID` like so
+If you would like to run this project, you'll need to create a `.env` file in the root directory and inside it you should add your `NotionAPI key` and your `Database ID` like so

 ```
 NOTION_API_KEY = [Here you should insert your key]